mpantelakis/TollBalance/README.md

 ## Contributors

+### Contributors

-- **Antigoni Karanika**: Took charge of developing the API for the website and its corresponding documentation.
+- **Antigoni Karanika**: The architect of the website’s API, Antigoni built a solid and scalable backend for the platform.
+She also crafted the comprehensive documentation, ensuring the API was both easy to use and well understood.

-- **Giannis Dimoulas**: Focused on all aspects related to the database, primarily handling the queries required for the API endpoints.

-- **Iliana Maggiori**: Handled the development of the frontend for the software, delivering a dynamic and user-friendly interface.
+- **Giannis Dimoulas**: The database guru, Giannis handled the intricate details of data management, crafting complex queries that powered the API endpoints.
+His work ensured the platform’s data layer was optimized and highly reliable.

+- **Iliana Maggiori**: The creative mastermind behind the frontend, Iliana brought the software to life with a dynamic and intuitive user interface.
+Her focus was on delivering a seamless user experience, making sure the platform was not only functional but also visually appealing.

-- **Manolis Pantelakis**: Organized and oversaw the project.
-He was responsible for developing the Functional API endpoints and the CLI, as well as handling both functional API and CLI testing.
-Additionally, he contributed to the documentation for the Functional API.
+- **Manolis Pantelakis**: The driving force behind the project’s organization and oversight.
+Manolis took charge of developing the functional API endpoints and the CLI, ensuring both were robust and efficient.
+He also led the testing efforts for both the functional API and CLI, while documenting the entire process with meticulous attention to detail.

-The development of the UML diagrams and the SRS document was a collaborative effort.
+The development of the UML diagrams and the SRS document was a true team effort, showcasing our collective commitment to building a solid foundation for the project.

 ## Features